Gomathipriya/learn-ES6/README.md

   var x = 16 + 4 + "Volvo"; // 20Volvo
   var x = "Volvo" + 16 + 4; //Volvo164
 ```
-* dynamic types - same variable can be used to hold different data types
+* dynamic types - infer variable types at runtime
 ```
   var x;           // Now x is undefined x = 5;           // Now x is a Number x = "John";      // Now x is a String
 ```
+* Weakly typed -  allow types to be inferred as another type - same variable can be used to hold different data types
-* primitive data - simple data value with no additional properties and methods.
+* primitive data - simple data value with no additional properties and methods - immutable.
 ```
 typeof "John"              // Returns "string" typeof 3.14                // Returns "number"